 8. Force Majeure.
 Except with respect to payment obligations, in the event either party is rendered unable, wholly or in part, by Force Majeure to carry out its obligations, it is agreed that upon such party's giving notice of such Force Majeure to the other party as soon as reasonably possible (to be confirmed in writing), the obligations of such party, to the extent they are affected by such event, shall be suspended from the inception and during the continuance of the Force Majeure for a period of up to 60 days.
 The party receiving notice of Force Majeure may immediately take such action as it deems necessary at its expense for the entire 60 day period or any part thereof.
-"Force Majeure" means an event not anticipated as of the transaction date, which is not within the reasonable control of the party, or in the case of third party obligations or facilities, the third party, claiming suspension, and which by the exercise of due diligence such party, or third party, is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute performance therefor; provided, neither (i) the loss of Buyer's markets nor Buyer's inability economically to use or resell gas purchased hereunder nor (ii) the loss or failure of Seller's gas supply, nor Seller's ability to sell gas to a market at a more advantageous price, shall constitute an event of Force Majeure.
+"Force Majeure" means an event not anticipated as of the transaction date, which is not within the reasonable control of the party, or in the case of third party obligations or facilities, the third party, claiming suspension, and which by the exercise of due diligence such party, or third party, is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute performance therefore; provided, neither (i) the loss of Buyer's markets nor Buyer's inability economically to use or resell gas purchased hereunder nor (ii) the loss or failure of Seller's gas supply, nor Seller's ability to sell gas to a market at a more advantageous price, shall constitute an event of Force Majeure.
 "Force Majeure" shall include an event of Force Majeure occurring with respect to the services of transporters.

 9. Title, Risk of Loss and Indemnity.
 Seller warrants that title to the gas is free from all production burdens, liens and adverse claims and warrants its right to sell the same.
 As between the parties, Seller shall be deemed to be in exclusive control and possession of the gas scheduled hereunder and responsible for any damage or injury caused thereby prior to the time the same shall have been delivered to Buyer.
 After delivery of gas to Buyer at the Delivery Point(s), Buyer shall be deemed to be in exclusive control and possession thereof and responsible for any injury or damage caused thereby.
 Each party assumes all liability for and shall indemnify, defend and hold harmless the other party from any claims, including death of persons, arising from any act or incident occurring when title to gas is vested in the indemnifying party.
 It is the intent of the parties that this indemnity be without regard to the causes thereof, including, without limitation, the negligence of any indemnified party, whether such negligence be sole, joint or concurrent, or active or passive; provided, neither party shall be liable in respect of any claim to the extent same resulted from the gross negligence, willful misconduct or bad faith of the indemnified party.
 Title to the gas scheduled hereunder shall pass from Seller to Buyer at the Delivery Point(s).
 Differences between scheduled quantities and actual quantities delivered and received hereunder ("Imbalances") will be corrected or settled in cash or gas or by offset as the parties agree.